Surprising facts about knowing your HIV status

 1.Why do I need to know my HIV status?

 Knowing your status will empower you, and let’s be honest: being empowered feels great!
 Moreover, knowing your status helps you make to better decisions about your sexual health and your future.
-So if you’re negative, you can stay negative by practising abstinence or safe sex (here’s how to make it fun), and if you’re positive, early detection means a longer, healthier life.
+So if you’re negative, you can stay negative by practising abstinence or safe sex, and if you’re positive, early detection means a longer, healthier life.
 There are so many steps you can take to boost your immune system, like eating healthily, exercising and treating secondary infections early.

 Knowing your status also helps you protect your partner (did you know, for example, that if you’re both HIV positive, you should still be using protection?
 It’s an absolute must because it’ll keep you both healthier for longer).